openstack/monasca-persister/README.md

 The basic design of the Persister is to have one Kafka consumer publish to a Disruptor, https://github.com/LMAX-Exchange/disruptor, that has output processors.
 The output processors use prepared batch statements to write to the Metrics and Alarms database.

 The number of output processors/threads in the Persister can be specified to scale to more messages.
-To horizontally scale and provide fault-tolerance any number of Persisters can be started as consumers from the the Message Queue.
+To horizontally scale and provide fault-tolerance any number of Persisters can be started as consumers from the Message Queue.

 # Build